 It was also at this time that Pope’s formal education ended, another unfortunate result of being Catholic at the time.
 However, instead of giving up on learning altogether, Pope attempted to educate himself, drawing on classical literature, paying particular attention to well-known poets of the era.

 With all of this background, it is altogether unsurprising that one of Pope’s earliest works would be a very mature poem about solitude.
 Abandoned largely by the world, it makes sense to think that solace in solitude was an everyday occurrence for the young Alexander Pope.
 When discussing earlier whether an entirely isolated farmer was a man to be looked down upon for his naïvety or respected for his independence, the perspective of Pope is clear — he envies the man.
 Understanding that Pope was essentially forced out of mainstream society because of his religious beliefs might lead one to believe that Pope would have viewed total exclusion from that mainstream society as the best thing that could happen to a person.

 It is difficult to enter the mindset of the twelve-year-old Alexander Pope.
-When we writes, “let me live, unseen, unknown,” is is almost sad to think that this is not at all what happened — Pope did not live a life of seclusion but rather was a respected poet during his time, and remains so today.
+When he writes, “let me live, unseen, unknown,” it is almost sad to think that this is not at all what happened — Pope did not live a life of seclusion but rather was a respected poet during his time and remains so today.
 Whether or not he changed his views on solitude is difficult to say.
 What is clear is that his Ode on Solitude was just the start of what would eventually become a literary career of classical fame and definite ingenuity for the now-famous Alexander Pope.